madjaqk/explanations/lambda.md

 ##A Word Of Warning

 Anonymous functions can be powerful and callbacks more generally are quite important (and even moreso in other languages such as JavaScript).
 However, as I mentioned, they're held in somewhat low esteem in Python.
 That's because Python has its own syntax that frequently renders them unnecessary.
-The underscore library functions mentioned above can all be replicated with a combination of list comprehension and generator expressions.
-(Those terms don't mean much, I know, but they'll make it easier for you to look up answers if something breaks.)
+The underscore library functions mentioned above can all be replicated with a combination of *list comprehension* and *generator expressions*.
+(Those terms don't mean much on their own, I know, but they'll make it easier for you to look up answers if something breaks.)

 ```python
 nums = [2,3,4,5]